Treadmills are, and always will be, a staple form of cardio in most people’s health and fitness plans.

 ProForm’s elite level fitness solution, the Pro series is aimed at top-level trainers and each one of the three models comes with a monstrous feature list, big, powerful motors, automatic inclines and large, clear touchscreen displays.

 This means that the Pro series is also equipped to take advantage of the full benefits of iFit, including comprehensive workouts both on and off of the system.
-Each ProForm treadmill comes with one year’s iFit membership as part of the price, giving you access to gym quality workouts from the comfort of your own home.
+Each ProForm treadmill comes with one month’s iFit membership as part of the price, giving you access to gym quality workouts from the comfort of your own home.

 But put simply, the Pro 9000 is a serious new competitor in the high-end treadmill game.
 It’s an absolute animal, built around a rock-solid core of invincible frame, powerful motor, and excellent running deck, with solid top speeds and powered incline suitable for basically every training type.